ToledoVitor/ToledoVitor/README.md

 Thats is my brand new Github.
 I was using it on my previous company email 😅

-I will use this as a learning space, where i will post the things i'm studying and things i find cool
+I will use this as a learning space, where i will post the things i'm studying, my learning projects, and things i just find cool.

 - 🔭 I’m currently working on Buser
 - 🌱 I’m currently learning backend languages and devops